divmain/lwc-ssr-template/README.md

 # LWC playground

-A simple LWC setup for experiments and bug reproductions involving SSR & hydration.
+A simple LWC setup for experiments and bug reproductions involving the new SSR compiler & hydration.